 The classics include pressure to act quickly, asking for personal details and dubious links.

-Take a look at these examples of fake tax refund emails.
-Finally, if you need genuine help with your tax returns, why not let the experts at SimplyTax help (this is an affiliate link and we may receive a small commission if you use their services).
+But before we do, if you need genuine help with your tax returns, why not let the experts at SimplyTax help (this is an affiliate link and we may receive a small commission if you use their services).